ingcloud-fr/cks-labs/cks/INT-NP_Restrict_access_to_products_pod/README.txt

 ⏱️ Estimated Time: 10–15 minutes

 🎯 Goal:
-Create a NetworkPolicy named `pod-restriction` to restrict ingress access to the Pod `products-pod` running in the namespace `development`.
+Create a NetworkPolicy named `pod-restriction` to restrict ingress access to the Pod `products-pod` running in the namespace `development` (L3 no port restriction).

 Only allow connections from:
 - Pods located in the namespace `team-qa`